MicrosoftDocs/azure-docs/articles/active-directory-domain-services/join-ubuntu-linux-vm.md

 ## Grant the 'AAD DC Administrators' group sudo privileges
 You can grant members of the 'AAD DC Administrators' group administrative privileges on the Ubuntu VM.
 The sudo file is located at /etc/sudoers.
 The members of AD groups added in sudoers can perform sudo.

-1. In your SSH terminal, ensure you are logged in with superuser privileges.
+1. In your SSH terminal, ensure you are signed in with superuser privileges.
 You can use the local administrator account you specified while creating the VM.
 Execute the following command:

     ```console
     sudo vi /etc/sudoers